mike-petrut/crop-yield-forecasting/README.md

 The project will aim to do the following

-- Automate the download, mosaicking and spectral processing of Landsat 8
+- Automate the download, mosaicking and spectral processing of Landsat 7 & 8
 - Crop the imagery to the relevant grain growing regions, mask to dryland cropping land use areas, and interpolate and resample the cells to the same specifications as the gridded weather data (1ha squared)
-- Perform regression modelling between weather indicators and vegetation indices.
+- Perform regression modelling between weather indicators and vegetation indices both spatially across the gridded imagery and across the time-series.
-- Aggregate results up to the agricultural region and model relationship between vegetation indices and crop performance over time
+- Aggregate results up to the agricultural region and model relationship between vegetation indices and crop performance over time.
+Crop performance is typically measured by tonnes/hectare and total regional yield.

 ## Tools and Packages Used